ShaharKSegal/CertifyFairness/README.md

 # Fairness in the Eyes of the Data

 This repository is the official implementation of the experiments in Fairness in the Eyes of the Data (link when published).
-Scripts we used to run the experiments are available at [experiments](https://github.com/ShaharKSegal/CertifyFairness/tree/master/experiments).
+Scripts we used to run the experiments with are available at [experiments](https://github.com/ShaharKSegal/CertifyFairness/tree/master/experiments).

 ## Requirements